seattlejs/seattlejs.com/.github/ISSUE_TEMPLATE/meetup-checklist.md

 - [ ] prepare MC slide deck, get sign-off

 ## (day of)
+- [ ] If new location, tweet image of building facade so people know where to go
 - [ ] bring nametags, stickers (pronouns, job status), sharpies & drink tickets
 - [ ] send ti.to check-in link to volunteers in discord
 - [ ] set up stage (speakers, tv, podium)